 Where necessary, stake presidents arrange to make ward and stake computers available for members to use family history programs.
 Ward and stake computers are not authorized for other personal uses.

 To protect confidential information on computers, leaders and clerks should use the password features of Church record-keeping systems.
+Personal passwords to access Church financial systems are never to be shared.
 Additional instructions about protecting confidential information are provided in Handbook 1, 13.8 and 13.9.

 Computers should be placed so members of the bishopric and clerks can process members’ weekly contributions in privacy.